 With almost 200.000 inhabitants, Split is the largest town in Dalmatia and second largest town in all Croatia, just after Zagreb.
 Split definitely feels bigger than majority of coastal towns you will perhaps visit during your holidays to Croatia.

 For this reason only it might be smart to check best places to stay in Split Croatia.
 And to get familiar with different neighbourhood so you can pick right accommodation in Split for you.

-But, since then, lots of brand new small B&B opened in Split's historical center.
-Many charming vacation rentals open all over the town, from Bačvice and Žnanj, to old town, Varoš, Gripe and Pujanke.
+In recent years lots of brand new small B&Bs and boutique hotels opened in Split's historical centre.
+You can also find many charming vacation rentals all over the town, from Bačvice and Žnjan, to old town, Varos, Gripe and Pujanke.

-Tourists seem to be everywhere now (not that there's anything wrong with that).
+Tourists seem to be everywhere now (not that there's anything wrong with that!).
 For me Split got better with tourists.
-And today, everybody seems to be on Booking.com, even the old ladies from the beginning of this story.

-With this abundance of accommodation, it's not always easy to choose the right place to stay.
+With abundance of accommodation, it's not always easy to choose the best area to stay in Split Croatia.
 Here are few hotels, B&Bs, hostels and vacation rentals that we recommend.